 5. Practice Yoga

 Yoga is not only good for building strength and stretching out your sore muscles from surfing, but it’s also incredibly relaxing.
 I myself love yoga and do it as often as I can when visiting the Nicoya Peninsula.
 Both Santa Teresa and Nosara offer plenty of different yoga classes; I’ve tried yoga in both these towns and highly recommend trying this relaxing sport for yourself!

 In Santa Teresa, hostels such as Selina (both the north and south locations) offer classes for $15 USD.
 These are great if you’re just looking for a cheap drop-in class.
 Another studio that offers drop-in classes is Horizon Hotel & Yoga Center.
-A single session is $15, and they have a class at 9 am and a sunset session at 5 pm.
+A single session is $15 USD, and they have a class at 9 am.
 They also have a rooftop studio, so the views are breathtaking!